RTXteam/RTX/README.md

 **Translator** software, a modular system of Web services for biomedical knowledge exploration, reasoning, and hypothesis generation.

-After a multiyear feasibility assessment, during which our team built a prototype Translator reasoning tool called **RTX,** the Translator program is moving into a prototype development phase during early 2020.
+After a multiyear feasibility assessment (2017-2019), during which our team built a prototype Translator reasoning tool called **RTX,** the Translator program is moving into a prototype development phase during early 2020.
 In this new phase, our team is building a modular web-based software system, **ARAX**, that enables